-Mode TIVE 2.2: rnize infrastructure to improve the efficiency and ce economic development and public well-being TIMELINE: STRAT EGIES: 2.2.1 Improve existing transportation systems to pro vide updated safety er nhancements 2.2.2 2 Support the development and use of green energy/geothermal 2.2.3 3 Construct infrastructure updates related to autonomous/electric vehicles, such as EV charging stations 2.2.4 .4 Assist local communities to find funding to diversify their energy supply to include redundancy in backup systems and sustainable sources such as solar, wind, etc. 2.2.5 .5 Encourage entities to incorporate resiliency in the design of infrastructure upgrades 2.2.6 2.6 Assist counties in obtaining funding to upgrade water/sewer systems to meet state and federal standards · · PERFU RMANCE MEASURES: MRPC ACTION ITEMS) :
+Modernize infrastructure to improve the efficiency and reliability, and to enhance economic development and public well-being

+- 2.2.1 Improve existing transportation systems to provide updated safety enhancements - 2.2.2 Assist cities in obtaining funding to upgrade water/sewer systems to meet state and federal standards - 2.2.3 Support the development and use of green energy/geothermal - 2.2.4 Construct infrastructure updates related to autonomous/electric vehicles, such as EV charging stations - 2.2.5 Assist local communities to find funding to diversify their energy supply to include redundancy in backup systems and sustainable sources such as solar, wind, etc. - 2.2.6 Encourage entities to incorporate resiliency in the design of infrastructure upgrades projects.
+Educate local governments and community stakeholders of economic and public health benefits of prioritizing infrastructure modernization.